bar2sek/homelab/networking/README.md

 vlan1 - management devices: udm pro, unifi switch poe, unifi access points Allow all traffic from mgmt LAN to any network

-vlan5 - dns servers
+vlan5 - control plane
-Allow DNS requests from local networks to DNS servers iptables NAT rules on the UDMP to redirect all DNS queries to the 2 DNS servers
+Allow Established/Related traffic from VLAN to any network

-vlan192 - trusted devices such as desktops, personal laptops Allow Established/Related traffic from main VLAN to any network
+vlan192 - trusted devices such as desktops, personal laptops Allow Established/Related traffic from VLAN to any network

-vlan20 - IoT + Work devices (with external access)
+vlan20 - IoT + Work devices (external only - no internal access)
-Deny Established/Related traffic from iot VLAN to any internal network
+Deny Established/Related traffic from VLAN to only the internet

-vlan30 - NoT devices (internal only - no external access) Allow Established/Related traffic from not-isolated VLAN to any network Block traffic to external networks
+vlan30 - NoT devices (internal only - no external access) Allow Established/Related traffic from VLAN to any network Block traffic to external networks

 vlan40 - Kubernetes Cluster 10G